-- log into the computer on which a process agent is running can also be used to connect to the process agent, providing the user has the privilege Access this computer from the network. - 2.
-For each process agent, configure server communication information (that is, a host name and port number) on the host computer and on every computer that needs to connect to the process control network.
-You must configure the server communication information in the Server Editor (or nco_xigen) before starting a process agent. - 3.
+- For each process agent, configure server communication information (that is, a host name and port number) on the host computer and on every computer that needs to connect to the process control network.
+You must configure the server communication information in the Server Editor (or nco\xigen) before starting a process agent. - 3.
 Update the default process agent configuration file for each process agent by defining processes, services, and hosts.